COMHIS/finnish-newspapers-data/README.md

 Inside this repository, the data is organised as follows:
  * originals -- original data as received from sources
- * processed -- data in the form it is used for analysis
+ * processed -- data in the form it is used for analyses